^

 Nausea after chemotherapy

-Treatment of nausea after chemotherapy
+Treatment for nausea after chemotherapy

-• transparent broths from vegetables and chicken,
+• clear broths from vegetables and chicken,

-• boiled and skinless chicken,
+• boiled and baked skinless chicken,

 • boiled potatoes,